trecrts/trecrts.github.io/TREC2016-RTS-guidelines.md

 evaluation broker.
 This is accomplished via a [REST API](https://github.com/trecrts/trecrts-eval/tree/master/trecrts-server).
-That is, whenever a tweet is identified as relevant to a particular interest profile, the system must invoke the following call on the evaluation broker:
+That is, whenever a tweet is identified as relevant to a particular interest profile, the system must invoke the following call on the RTS evaluation broker:

 ```
 POST /tweet/:topid/:tweetid/:clientid